weifeiwang0906/FinalProject-Group3/Code/prepocess and bert jinyi shang/README.md

 Here is the bert tutorial: [bert](https://github.com/google-research/bert).

 How to use bert to solve a binary classification problem?
 if you download the bert model, in the **run_classifier.py**, you can see many different dataProcessors, these are some examples google provide to solve different NLP problem.
-One of processor named  **ColaProcessor** is used for solve the binary classification problem.
+One of processor named  **ColaProcessor** is used for solving the binary classification problem.

 Therefore, we can biuld our data structure like Cola data.
 Then, we can run our model directly.